Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: CONVERGENCE OF SCALE INVARIANT MONTE CARLO WITHOUT MOMENTUM

 For the upper bounds, we first note that the iterates $\{w_k\}$ are bounded a.s. as per \hyperref[propn:MonteCarloA4]{proposition \ref{propn:MonteCarloA4}} and \hyperref[appendixsubsection: A4 Stability Criterion]{Appendix \ref{appendixsubsection: A4 Stability Criterion}}.
 Then we further have that the estimates $\widetilde{V}$ are bounded by $R_{max}/1-\gamma$ where $R_{max}$ is the maximum reward on transitions and $\gamma$ is the discounting factor.
 Since, the iterates $\{w_k\}$ are bounded, $TP_k(w_k)$ and $\Delta TP_k(w_k)$ are upper bounded.

-Now by these statements, $\vartheta_k = \dfrac{||TP_k(w_k)||}{||\Delta TP_k(w_k)||}$ is upper and lower bounded almost surely. \footnote{Note: In our simulations, such points where $||\Delta TP_k(w_k)|| \sim 0$ were never reached and iterates were stable even very close to the solution (see \hyperref[fig:Evidence for CurvatureStep]{Figure \ref{fig:Evidence for CurvatureStep}}).
+Now by these statements, $\vartheta_k = \dfrac{||TP_k(w_k)||}{||\Delta TP_k(w_k)||}$ is upper and lower bounded almost surely. \footnote{Note: In our simulations, such points where $||\Delta TP_k(w_k)|| \sim 0$ were never reached and iterates were stable even very close to the solution (see \hyperref[fig:Evidence for Curvature based Step size]{Figure \ref{fig:Evidence for Curvature based Step size}}).
 But to ensure algorithmic stability (given limited floating point precision), we can physically set the updates to not occur when $\Delta TP_k(w_k)$ is below a certain $\varepsilon$ (say $10^{-6}$) threshold.}

 Then, let $\overline{\vartheta} = \sup\limits_k \theta_k$ and $\underline{\vartheta} = \inf\limits_k \vartheta_k$.
 Then

 Similarly,

 \end{proof}